-The trend evaluations in this study are based on the operating experience reports from fiscal year (FY) 1998 through FY 2010 as they are collected in the Integrated Data Collection and Calculation System (IDCCS).
+The trend evaluations in the Component Performance and System studies are based on the operating experience reports from fiscal year (FY) 1998 through FY 2011 as they are collected in the Integrated Data Collection and Calculation System (IDCCS).
+The loss of offsite power (LOOP, calendar year 1986 to 2011) and initiating event (IE, FY 1988 to FY 2011) studies also use IDCCS data.
 An overview of the trending methods, glossary of terms, and abbreviations can be found in the Overview and Reference document on the Reactor Operational Experience Results and Databases web page.